 The following list contains links to some of the organizations where PDH's can be earned.

-Engineers Nova Scotia Young Professionals Group
+Engineers Nova Scotia Emerging Professionals (EP) Committee

 ISANS Mentorship Program